rockthejvm/rockthejvm.github.io/_drafts/2024-07-25-testing-raise.md

 }
 ```

-The implementation of the test in JUnit 5 is more or less the same, so we'll omit it.
+Implementing the test in JUnit 5 is the same, so we'll omit it.

-So, we didn't find many concerns in using fake objects.
-The only annoying thing is that we need to implement our own the port twice: one for production execution and one for tests.
-Many developers don't like this trade-off and prefer using stubs and mocks.
+So, we didn't find many concerns about using fake objects.
+The only annoying thing is that we must implement our port twice: one for production execution and one for tests.
+Many developers prefer something other than this trade-off and use stubs and mocks.

 We start again from the definition of mocks given by Martin Fowler to introduce stubs and mocks:

 > * **Stubs** provide canned answers to calls made during the test, usually not responding at all to anything outside what's programmed in for the test.
 > * **Mocks** are pre-programmed with expectations which form a specification of the calls they are expected to receive.
 They can throw an exception if they receive a call they don't expect and are checked during verification to ensure they got all the calls they were expecting.

-For sake of simplicity, we'll call both test doubles as *mocks*.
-So, mocks are partial implementation of an interface, that we can program to respond to a given set of inputs (signals), and we can verify that they received the expected signals.
+For the sake of simplicity, we'll call both test doubles as *mocks*.
+So, mocks are partial implementations of an interface that we can program to respond to a given set of inputs (signals), and we can verify that they received the expected signals.

 There are a lot of libraries that can help us to create mocks.
-The most famous in the Java world is [Mockito](https://site.mockito.org/).
+The most famous in Java is [Mockito](https://site.mockito.org/).
 In the Kotlin ecosystem, its counterpart is called [MockK](https://mockk.io/) instead.
 MockK is a mocking library that is idiomatic to Kotlin.
-It's very powerful and easy to use.
-Again, this article is not intended to be a tutorial on how to use MockK.
+It's mighty and easy to use.
+Again, this article is intended to be something other than a tutorial on how to use MockK.
 So, we'll focus solely on how to use it to mock a function defined with a `Raise<E>` context.

-Mocking a dependency is a three steps process.
+Mocking a dependency is a three-step process.
 First, you need to retrieve from the library an empty mock of the dependency:

 ```kotlin
 val countUserPortfoliosMock: CountUserPortfoliosPort = mockk()
 ```

-The `mockk()` factory function provides a proxy to the port we can instrument to our needs.
-The second step is instrumentation of the mock indeed.
+The `mockk()` factory function provides a proxy to the port we can use to instrument our needs.
+The second step is the instrumentation of the mock indeed.
 Based on what the tutorials said on the net, we should instrument the `countUserPortfoliosMock` in the following way:

 ```kotlin
 coEvery {